paulmikulskis/redditat/apps/cog/README.md

 Cog also provides a boilerplate for quickly building out an API with type-checking functionality.

+For example, let's say you want to schedule a health check where you reach out to 3-4 services, make a judgement call on the status, then ping a webhook with that OK or ERR status.
+This can easily be orchestrated with Cog.

 The pieces of this service consist of:

 - a Redis instance running [BullMQ](<(https://github.com/OptimalBits/bull)>) (implemented with `docker compose`)